 Design Mentor, Natalia is a PhD Student in Learning Sciences at Northwestern University.
 Her research explores youth civic learning with digital tools.
 Natalia has designed curriculum for and taught media production, media literacy and web development to youth in Philadelphia and Chicago.
 Natalia is passionate about supporting the advancement of girls and women in media, politics, entrepreneurship, music and technology through initiatives like Brave and Girls Rock Camp as a volunteer, educator, and activist.

-Camp Coach and Web Designer, Isabel is currently an undergraduate student at Northwestern University studying Art Theory and Practice and pursuing a Segal Design Certificate.
+Isabel is a graduate of Northwestern University and studied Art Theory and Practice and pursuing a Segal Design Certificate.
 Innovating and creating is part of her soul, and she feels that everything she designs is an extension of her heart and voice.
 A member of Design for America, Isabel is passionate about design and art to produce solutions and experiences to create social impact.
 She is interested in the way art can provoke the extension of imagination and thought.
 She believes that design has the power to initiate thought and create positive change.
 Check out her website, or find her on Instagram @isabel_ngan!